-I am happy to meet with students on Zoom during my student drop-in hour.
-I am also available by appointment.
-I am always happy to discuss any aspect of this course with you.
+I am happy to meet with students during my drop-in hours, during which students should feel free to come by without an appointment.
+I'm also available by appointment outside of these hours.
+I'm always happy to discuss any aspect of this course with you.